jonnew/Oat/README.md

             - Client version (sends data without request)
             - Server version (pipeline is heldup by client position requests)
         - Broadcast over UDP?
-- [ ] Cmake improvements
+- [ ] Cmake/build improvements
     - ~~Global build script to make all of the programs in the project~~
     - ~~CMake managed versioning~~
     - ~~Option for building with/without point-grey support~~
-    - Author/project information injection into source files using either cmake or doxygen
+    - ~~Author/project information injection into source files using either cmake or doxygen~~
+    - Put boost in a more standard location
+    - Clang build
     - Windows build?
 - [ ] Travis CI
     - Get it building using the improvements to CMake stated in last TODO item

-- [ ] Frame and position server sample sychronization
+- [ ] Frame and position server sample synchronization
     - [ ] Dealing with dropped frames
         - Right now, I poll the camera for frames.
 This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an